 - Positions you could try include semi-sitting, squatting against a wall, or standing with one foot raised and resting on the bath, toilet or a chair.
-But lots of mamas probably get comfy on a bed with some pillows, propped up.
+But you could probably get comfy on a bed with some pillows, propped up.

-- Do it after a bath to start with so you’re nice and relaxed.
+- Do it after a bath to start with which may help you feel more relaxed

 How to Do it.